kotynia/CSVtoSQL/README.md

 # CSVtoSQL

+## Description

 This little dirty application will help you to convert CSV file into set of SQL commands.
 To do that you can

 - provide input file in csv format
 - define template file which store template for each row
-- CSVtoSQL till generate ouput file where set of commands will be saved > later you can use for example osql to execute this statements
+- CSVtoSQL will generate ouput file where set of commands will be saved
+- later you can use for example osql to execute this statements

+## Options

 ~~~
 Options: